View Lahaina Bypass in a larger map

 Photos are below

 Above is an aerial view map of the Lahaina Bypass, which started construction in 2010 and finished in 2013, from Keawe to Hokiokio.
 The north (upper) 0.8 miles of the marked sections opened to traffic in March of 2013, and the rest of the marked section (1.7 miles more) opened at the end of 2013.
 WIDEN THIS PAGE TO FULL-SCREEN SIZE to see the below construction photos in order.
-Further extensions of the Lahaina Bypass south from Hokiokio to Olowalu, and then north from Keawe to Honokowai, are scheduled to be built by about 2020.
+The next section of the Lahaina Bypass, for 2.7 miles south from Hokioko to just south of Launiupoko, is being built in 2017 and 2018.
+Further extensions of the Lahaina Bypass north from Keawe to Honokowai, are being considered for some time after 2020.

 Click on “Map” or “Sat” to switch between Map view and Satellite view.